People with terminal cancer can make decisions about their future care.

 Many people make a living will when they know that they are going to die.

-This is in case a time comes when they can no longer make decisions or communicate their needs.
+This is in case a time comes when you can no longer make decisions or communicate your needs.
 You can only make a living will when you are mentally able.
 So you have to do it before you need it.

 Having it prepared can be reassuring for your next of kin and the health professionals involved in your care.
 They will only be able to use it if you lose the ability to make decisions for yourself.
 For example, if you are unconscious.